Discrete-Value Group and Fully Connected Architectures for Beyond Diagonal Reconfigurable Intelligent Surfaces: Performance Evaluation

 \subsection{Optimization Computational Complexity}

-To conclude our discussion, we compare RISs based on continuous-value impedance networks with RISs based on discrete-value impedance networks in terms of optimization computational complexity.
-On the one hand, when the quasi-Newton method is used to optimize the continuous values of $\mathbf{X}_{I}$, the computational complexity of each iteration is $\mathcal{O}\left(\left(\frac{N_{I}\left(N_{G}+1\right)}{2}\right)^2\right)$ \cite{she20}.
-On the other hand, when alternating optimization is used to optimize the discrete values of $\mathbf{X}_{I}$, we distinguish two cases: scalar-discrete RISs and vector-discrete RISs.
-In the case of scalar-discrete RISs, the total number of search times in a complete iteration of the alternating optimization algorithm is $\frac{N_{I}\left(N_{G}+1\right)}{2}2^{B}$, as discussed in Section~\ref{sec:discrete-ris}.
+To conclude our discussion, we compare continuous-value RISs with discrete-value RISs in terms of optimization computational complexity.
+On the one hand, when the quasi-Newton method is used to optimize the continuous values of $\mathbf{X}_{I}$, the computational complexity of each iteration is $\mathcal{O}((N_{I}(N_{G}+1)/2)^2)$ \cite{she20}.
+On the other hand, when alternating optimization is used to optimize the discrete values of $\mathbf{X}_{I}$, we distinguish two cases, namely scalar-discrete RISs and vector-discrete RISs.
+In the case of scalar-discrete RISs, the total number of search times in a complete iteration of the alternating optimization algorithm is $G\frac{N_{G}\left(N_{G}+1\right)}{2}2^{B}$ in group connected architectures.
+This number boils down to $N_I2^B$ in single connected and to $\frac{N_{I}\left(N_{I}+1\right)}{2}2^{B}$ in fully connected architectures.
 Instead, in the case of vector-discrete RISs, the number of search times per iteration becomes $\frac{N_{I}}{N_{G}}2^{B_V}$.
-The values of these computational complexities are reported in Figure~\ref{fig:complexity}.
+The values of these computational complexities are reported in Fig.~\ref{fig:complexity}.
 In the case of scalar-discrete RISs, we observe that our RIS design strategy based on discrete-value impedance networks is beneficial also in terms of optimization computational complexity.
 Even with $B=4$, the complexity is far less than the complexity of the quasi-Newton method for medium-high numbers of RIS elements.

+Remarkably, the complexity of our algorithm grows with $\mathcal{O}(N_I)$ in the case of scalar-discrete group connected RISs, and with $\mathcal{O}(N_I^2)$ in the case of scalar-discrete fully connected RISs.
+Besides, the complexity grows with $\mathcal{O}(N_I)$ in the case of vector-discrete group connected RISs, and does not depend on $N_I$ in the case of vector-discrete fully connected RISs.
+Thus, we can conclude that our algorithm is scalable and can be applied to RIS with a high number of elements $N_I$.